yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 [^pr5]: [PR#47 on Github](https://github.com/epfl-lara/rust-stainless/pull/47)

-Other than abstract methods and laws, i.e. functions specified on traits and their implementations which will be covered in \ref{typecls}, it is not necessary to extract methods from normal `impl` blocks as Stainless methods.
-As there is no inheritance outside of the type classes and their implementations, it is simpler to extract normal methods like top-level functions, that have as first parameter their receiver type.
-In fact, this is also how the Rust compiler represents those methods, therefore the extraction to Stainless functions is straightforward and can reuse the same code like top-level functions.
+Other than abstract methods and laws, i.e. functions on traits and their implementations which will be covered in \ref{typecls}, it is not necessary to extract methods from normal `impl` blocks as Stainless _methods_.
+As there is no inheritance outside of the type classes and instances, it is simpler to extract normal methods like top-level functions that have as first parameter their receiver type.
+In fact, this is also how the Rust compiler represents those methods, therefore extraction to Stainless functions is straightforward and can reuse the same code like top-level functions.

-One complication arose for the way of attaching specs to functions which was done with nested functions.

-The nested function approach fails for methods because nested functions in Rust cannot use arguments nor type parameters from their surrounding function but methods need the `self` parameter.
-To solve this issue I rely on the restriction that function/method names need to be unique in a scope in Rust.
+One complication for the specs arose because of the nested functions.
+That approach failed for methods because nested functions in Rust cannot use arguments nor type parameters from their surrounding function, but methods need the `self` parameter.
+To solve this issue, I rely on the restriction that function/method names need to be unique in a scope in Rust.
 In this case, each method is uniquely identified by its parent `impl` and its name.
 This makes it possible to desugar the specs to sibling functions on that `impl` block and encode the name of the spec'd function in the name of the generated sibling function.
-The example shows how the generated spec-function is named, the number serves to distinguish multiple specs of the same type:
+The example shows the generated naming, the number serves to distinguish multiple specs of the same kind:

 ```{.rust caption="Attribute becomes a sibling function."}
 #[post(ret > 0)] // this attribute